-I prefer to use a cake pan with a detachable base or a springform pan because it is easier to unmold the cake.
-Add a few drops of oil to the base before placing a baking paper on it so that the paper will stick to the bottom.
+I prefer to use cake pans with a detachable base or a springform pan because it is easier to unmold the cake.
+You can also use a loaf pan (those for bread) if you do not have the cake pan.
+Add a few drops of oil to the base before placing baking paper on it so that the paper will stick to the bottom.

 There is no need to line the side of the cake pan with baking paper because the cake will not stick to it.
-This cake is rich in butter and will slip out from the mold easily.
+This cake is rich in butter and will easily slip out from the mold.

-4. Creating the marble pattern of the cake
+4. Creating the marble effect of the cake

-You can create different designs by changing the method of adding the batter into the cake pan.
+You can create different marbled patterns by changing the method of adding the batter into the cake pan.

-To create the zebra-like stripes.
-Add a scoop of butter batter to the center of the base, followed by a smaller scoop of chocolate batter.
-Continue stacking up the batter one on top of the other to form multiple layers with alternate colors.
-The batter will flow slowly to the side and fill the pan, and the layers will expand to the edge.
+- To create the zebra-like stripes.
+Add a scoop of the yellow cake batter to the center of the base, followed by a smaller scoop of chocolate batter.
+Continue stacking up the batter one on top of the other to form multiple cake layers.
+The batter will flow slowly to the side and fill the pan, and the layers will expand to the edge, forming the chocolate swirl.
 When you finish adding all the batters, tap the cake several times to smoothen the surface.
-Then use a wooden skewer or toothpick to draw some line starting from the center to the side.
+Then use a wooden skewer or toothpick to draw some lines starting from the center to the side.
 (Please refer to the video in this article.)

 5. Temperature and timing for baking the marble cake